y-l-g/websocket/README.md

-# Pogo WebSocket Engine
+# Pogo WebSocket

 **The Native, High-Performance Real-Time Solution for PHP.**

+The **Pogo WebSocket** :

-The **Pogo WebSocket Engine** is a Caddy module written in Go that embeds a scalable, Pusher-compatible WebSocket server directly into the FrankenPHP binary.
-It eliminates the need for external Node.js sidecars.
+* A Caddy module written in Go that embeds a scalable, Pusher-compatible WebSocket server directly into the FrankenPHP binary
+* CGO-exported function `pogo_websocket_publish` and `pogo_websocket_publish` allows PHP to broadcast messages instantly via shared memory.
+* The Caddy module uses FrankenPHP's `SendRequest` API to invoke a dedicated pool of PHP threads for authentication, avoiding network overhead.

 ---